Datafyde/Power-BI-Guided-Project-Data-Titans/README.md

 We tried to understand the specific requirements and objectives from the business problem.
 We identified key areas we want to focus on and the questions the business needs answers to.

 ## Define Business Questions and Metrics
-Based on the discussions in Step 1, we have defined specific business questions that the dashboard should answer.
+Based on the discussions in Step 1, we defined specific business questions that the dashboard should answer.
 Example questions include:
 - What is the overall sales trend for the pharmacy?
 - Which drugs have the highest sales revenue?
 - Are there any seasonal sales patterns for specific drugs or ATC categories?